waku-org/specs/standards/core/sync.md

 The protocol finds differences between two peers by comparing _fingerprints_ of _ranges_ of message _IDs_.
 _Ranges_ are encoded into payloads, exchanged between the peers and when the range _fingerprints_ are different, split into smaller (sub)ranges.
-This process repeats until _ranges_ include a small number of messages at this point _IDs_ are sent for comparison instead of _fingerprints_.
+This process repeats until _ranges_ include a small number of messages.
+At this point lists of message _IDs_ are sent for comparison instead of _fingerprints_ over entire ranges of messages.

 #### Overview
 The `reconciliation` protocol follows the following heuristic:
-1. The requestor choose a time range to sync.
+1. The requestor chooses a time range to sync.
 2. The range is encoded into a payload and sent.
 3. The requestee receives the payload and decodes it.
 4. The range is processed and, if a difference with the local range is detected, a set of subranges are produced.
 5. The new ranges are encoded and sent.
-6. Payloads are repeatedly exchanged and differences between the peers are discovered.
+6. This process repeats while differences found are sent to the `transfer` protocol.
-7. The synchronization is done when no ranges are left to process.
+7. The synchronization ends when all ranges have been processed and no differences are left.

 #### Message IDs
 Message _IDs_ MUST be composed of the timestamp and the hash of the [`14/WAKU2-MESSAGE`](https://rfc.vac.dev/waku/standards/core/14/message).